 - Application for Degree

 - NRES Graduate Student Exit Survey

 - Departmental M.S.
 Project Approval form

 - Report of the Masters Examining Committee form

-- An appointment for an exit interview with the department head
+- NRES Graduate Student Exit Survey

 Well in advance of the final exam, a draft of the final paper is to be submitted to the student's advisor.
 This draft should be what the student and the advisor consider to be an acceptable presentation.
 The major advisor will then review the document and make appropriate suggestions.
 Copies of the revised draft are then provided to the members of the Examining Committee a minimum of two weeks in advance of the date of the exam.
 The student will then defend the research at the final examination.
 The Report of the Masters Examining Committee form must be completed and turned in to the Student Services Center immediately following the exam.